 When cooking steak indoors, reverse searing is the ultimate method to produce an irresistibly juicy steak with a perfectly browned crust.
-Add an extra flavor boost by basting your steaks in rosemary garlic butter!
+Add an extra flavor boost to your reverse sear T-bone steaks by basting them in rosemary garlic butter!

 A well developed crust will take your steak from good to great.
 One of the main barriers to a good browning is the moisture on the surface of the steak.
 Thus it is commonly advised to pat the steak dry with paper towels before frying.
 Because reverse searing dries out the surface of the steak, patting your steaks dry is completely unnecessary and the searing is a lot more effective!